TheTridentGuy/ht-link/JOURNAL.md

 author: "@TheTridentGuy"
 description: "USB adapter to connect cheap handhelds to a computer"
 ### Total time: 14h 30m

+### July 5:
+2h

+Update: I'm going to put this on hold until I can discuss PCB orderring with my reviewer.

+And after going further down the ordering road i have determined that i am fucked, and so i am replacing all the non-basic parts with equivalent basic parts.
+I hate jlcpcb.

+This project finally got approved, but I realized my USB connector is standard PCBA only, so I'm switching it to a economic compatible one.
+Since this took slightly more space for some reason, I had to move components, but everything except the exact model of USB connector is the same.
+The extended component fee was also exorbitant, so I chose not to place the LEDs and associated resistors.

 ### June 27:
 30m